-FOCW plant surveys and volunteer efforts have identified current areas of EWM growth in 2023.
+FOCW plant surveys and volunteer efforts have identified current areas of EWM growth in 2024.

 - Farr’s Cove

-- Upper Sister Island
+- Frog Island

 Cobbossee Outlet - Pond Rd.

-Moderately dense patches and singular plants of EWM have been found spreading from the lake side of the bridge, at the unofficial Manchester launch site, and to the dam.
+In 2023, moderately dense patches and singular plants of EWM were found spreading from the lake side of the bridge, at the unofficial Manchester launch site, and to the dam.
 Actions have been taken to help mitigate the spread of the plants.
-An herbicide treatment was applied Friday, August 11th, see notice below.

 In collaboration with the town of Manchester, a temporary fence has been erected to keep the public from inadvertently spreading these invasive plants while we work with the Department of Environmental Protection to remove the plants and return the outlet to its natural state.
 Until then, please avoid this area.